mdbootstrap/mdb-ui-kit/docs/getting-started/download.md

 group: getting-started
 ---

+{% callout warning %}
+## **Heads up!
+Use the repository branch!**

+With the pace of current changes, any published package would be out of date almost every day.

+For the current time, please use the `v4-dev` branch for **all package managers including bower and npm** by pointing to `FezVrasta/bootstrap-material-design#v4-dev`.
+{% endcallout %}

 **Material Design for Bootstrap v{{ site.data.version}}** is available for download in several ways, including some of your favorite package managers.
 Choose from the options below to snag just what you need.

 <div class="row m-t-md">